Languages of Pakistan: Brahui

-Brahui (براہوئی) is a Dravidian language spoken in the central part of Balochistan province.
-Brahui is spoken in the central part of Pakistani Balochistan, mainly in Kalat, Khuzdar and Mastung districts, but also in smaller numbers in neighboring districts, as well as in Afghanistan which borders Pakistani Balochistan; however, many members of the ethnic group no longer speak Brahui.
+Brahui (براہوئی) is a Dravidian language spoken in the central part of Balochistan province of Pakistan.
+Brahui is spoken mainly in Kalat, Khuzdar, Mastung, Nushki and Surab districts, but also in smaller numbers in neighboring districts, as well as in Afghanistan which borders Balochistan province of Pakistan; however, many members of the ethnic group no longer speak Brahui.

 Endangered languages

-Other languages spoken by linguistic minorities include the languages listed below, with speakers ranging from a few hundred to tens of thousands.
+Other languages spoken by linguistic minorities include the languages listed below, with speakers ranging from a few dozen to tens of thousands.
 A few are highly endangered languages that may soon have no speakers at all.
 The United Nations Educational, Scientific and Cultural Organization defines five levels of language endangerment between "safe" (not endangered) and "extinct":